readthedocs/readthedocs.org/docs/dev/settings.rst

 PRODUCTION_DOMAIN
 ------------------

-This is the domain that is used by the main application (not documentation pages).
+This is the domain that is used by the main application dashboard (not documentation pages).

 RTD_INTERSPHINX_URL
 -------------------